gc-victor/reactive-component/README.md

 Element references provide direct, type-safe access to DOM elements in your components.
 This feature enables efficient manipulation of DOM elements while maintaining reactivity and encapsulation.

-1. Type-Safe Element Access
+1. Direct Element Access
    - Direct access to DOM elements through the `refs` object
-   - Automatic type inference for element properties
+   - Refs are populated at runtime after the component connects to the DOM
-   - Compile-time checking for element existence
+   - Always check for a ref's existence before using it

 2. Ref Registration
    - Elements marked with `$ref` attribute are automatically registered
    - References are available immediately after component mounting
    - Clean separation between template and logic
+   - **Dynamic Refs:** Refs on elements dynamically added after initial connection are recognized and available on `this.refs`.
+However, it's recommended to define refs in your initial HTML for better performance and predictability.

 3. Reactive Integration
    - Refs work seamlessly with reactive state